emwjacobson/WhatsNext/README.md

 ### Appwrite Setup

 1. Run the setup per the [Appwrite Documentation](https://appwrite.io/docs/installation).

+**Note** that this does not have to be done on the same machine that you'll be running "Whats Next" on.
+Appwrite is just the backend API that "What's Next" uses.
 ```
 docker run -it --rm \
     --volume /var/run/docker.sock:/var/run/docker.sock \